 Florida

-Florida is the best state for starting a business in 2025, boasting the second-most startups per capita and the highest percentage of adults who engage in entrepreneurship.
-The number of small businesses in the state grew by nearly 16% between 2016 and 2022, the fourth-highest percentage in the country.
+Florida is the best state for starting a business in 2026, boasting the third-most startups per capita and the highest percentage of adults who engage in entrepreneurship.
+The number of small businesses in the state grew by nearly 16% between 2017 and 2023, the fifth-highest percentage in the country.

-There are plenty of good reasons why so many people start businesses in Florida, including the fact that it has the 11th-highest business revenue growth rate and the tenth-lowest corporate taxes.
+There are plenty of good reasons why so many people start businesses in Florida, including the fact that it has the 15th-lowest corporate taxes.

 Utah

-Utah is the third-best state for starting a business, in large part because it’s the second-easiest state for securing financing for business loans, and it has the third-largest year-over-year employment growth in the country, at 2%.
+Utah is the second-best state for starting a business, in large part because it’s the second-easiest state for securing financing for business loans, and it has the fifth-largest year-over-year employment growth in the country, at over 3%.
 Having the necessary capital makes it much easier for a business to get off the ground, and a strong job growth rate indicates that existing businesses are doing well.
-Business owners in Utah also save money on employee benefits, as the average health insurance premium per enrolled employee is the third-lowest in the nation.
+Business owners in Utah also save money on employee benefits, as the average health insurance premium per enrolled employee ranks 22nd, placing it among the top half of states with the lowest premiums.

 In addition, Utah was recognized as one of the best states on the “Digital States Survey” from the Center for Digital Government, which measures how well states are using technology to improve the efficiency of their businesses.
 Tech-savvy Utahans should be able to capitalize on their skillset and access to good technology to help their businesses thrive.